preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ## Task 3: Search Amazon S3 for Security Investigation

-The Forthly SOC would like help investigating an ongoing security incident.
+The Frothly SOC would like help investigating an ongoing security incident.
 Specifically, they'd like to know every IP a specific ENI communicated with between June 17th and June 23rd.
 The ENI in question is `eni-0212b9abe7101dbcb` and it’s in the `958172947816` AWS account.

 Just like the previous task, for each one of these steps read the description for what the search is trying to accomplish then run the query.